e0n9/e0n9/README.md

 A cybersecurity enthusiast, developing skills one packet at a time.

 ## Objective
 I joined the tech industry in 2023, and this rewarding journey has led to me develop a strong passion in cybersecurity.
-I'm looking to consistent add some projects/labs here to continue building my skills.
+I aim to consistently add projects/labs here to continue building my skills.

 ## Skills